ROCm/HIP/docs/user_guide/faq.md

 with GPU code compiled with HIP.
 Larger projects often contain a mixture of accelerator code (initially written in CUDA with nvcc) and host code (compiled with gcc, icc, or clang).
 These projects can convert the accelerator code to HIP, compile that code with hipcc, and link with object code from their preferred compiler.

 ## Can HIP API support C style application?
-What is the differentce between C and C++ ?
+What is the difference between C and C++ ?
 HIP is C++ runtime API that supports C style applications as well.

 Some C style applications (and interfaces to other languages (Fortran, Python)) would call certain HIP APIs but not use kernel programming.